Reserve your college money by completing a financial aid form as soon as possible!

 - If you are submitting a FAFSA, start by getting a FSA ID for yourself and one for a parent at www.FSAID.ed.gov.
 This can sometimes take 1-3 days to process, or longer if there are problems.

 - Both the FAFSA and Dream Act are based on tax forms.
 Use the 2022 tax forms that your parents completed last spring.

 - Three days after submitting, you'll receive an email summary.
 Check your Estimated Family Contribution (EFC).
 If your EFC is blank or if it seems too large, you have made errors that need to be corrected.
 Visit the College Center for assistance.

-- Once your FAFSA has processed, visit the Cal Grants web site to make sure that your GPA was received.
+- Once your FAFSA has been processed, visit the Cal Grants website to make sure that your GPA was received.
 You can also check your award detail to see what type of Cal Grants you received.
 In April, you can use the "School Change" tab to send your Cal Grant to a different college.

 FAFSA Tips (see handout below for more details)